 Marguerite d’Anjou, of the House of Valois, became Queen Consort of England when she married Lancaster King, Henry VI.
 Although from very noble lineage (Margaret’s father was not only Duke of Anjou, but he was also titular King of Sicily, Naples, and Jerusalem) she was pretty much without wealth.
 The fact that her parents could not provide a dowry for her marriage to Henry VI meant it had to be kept secret, unless the Lord’s of the of England revolt in protest against the match.
 Royal brides should bring something of value to the table after all.
 However, the English King desired the match.
 When they married she was fifteen years old and he was 23.
 She may have been beautiful, but she was not the ideal beauty of the time.
 During these times, plump, curvy, well endowed women were desired.
 Margaret’s nickname was “La Petite Creature.”
-Also golden hair was also valued, and Margaret despite what some pictures show her as, could have been darker like Mediterranean people tended to be.

 Margaret only produced one son with Henry VI.
 Soon after Prince Edward was born, the King slipped into complete madness.
 Immediately a fight for power ensued.
 Lancasters against the Yorkist Plantagenets.
 The Lancasters had for their sigil a red Rose, the Yorkists a white rose.
 This bid for power turned into what was famously known as “The War of the Roses.”
 The Lancasters, of course supported the King and Queen, for the King was a Lancaster.
 The Yorkists supported the powerful and wealthy Plantagenet Lords who ruled before the Lancasters.
 During her time as Queen, Margaret was always fighting with the Earl of Warwick, known as “The King Maker,” for control over her husband.

 There was a period when England had two Kings, Edward IV (Plantagenet), and insane Henry VI (Lancaster).
 Once again Henry VI was a prisoner of the Yorkists and Margaret was forced to flee into Scotland with her son.
 It wasn’t until Edward IV angered the Earl of Warwick by his marriage to the commoner Elizabeth Woodville, that Henry VI was restored (or more like Margaret was restored) to power.
-However, as she returned to England they were attacked by Yorkists and the Prince was killed.
+However, as she returned to England they were attacked by Yorkists and the Lancastrian crown prince (her son) was killed.
 Shortly after, it is suspected that Henry VI was murdered.
 The Yorkists now had complete undisputed control, (for a time), and Edward IV was the only King of England.
 Margaret was taken prisoner, but was eventually thrown back to France.
 Her power snuffed out completely.